Aid Station 11 volunteers

-Thank you for your interest in volunteering at the 2012 Bank of America Chicago Marathon.
-Aid Station 11 volunteers will distribute water and Gatorade to marathon participants, as well as assist with the set up and clean up of the Aid Station.
-Please take a few minutes to review our Volunteer Guidelines, then click on the link to register as a volunteer.
-All volunteers are required to register online to reserve a spot and ensure they receive final details before race day.
+Thank you for your interest in volunteering with the 2016 Bank of America Chicago Marathon!
+Volunteers at Aid Station 11 distribute water and Gatorade to marathon participants, as well as assist with the set-up and clean-up of the aid station.
+Please take a few minutes to review this webpage as well as our volunteer guidelines before registering to volunteer.
+We hope to see you on October 9!

-The Chicago Marathon will take place on Sunday, October 7, 2012.
-Volunteers should arrive at Volunteer Check-In promptly at 5:45 a.m. and will finish at approximately 1:45 p.m.
+The Chicago Marathon will take place on Sunday, October 9, 2016.
+Volunteers will arrive at Volunteer Check-In promptly at 5:45 a.m. and will finish at approximately 1:45 p.m.

 Aid Station 11 is located on Ogden Avenue between Van Buren Street and Jackson Boulevard.

-Aid Station 11 is easily accessible by public transportation and is highly advised.
+Aid Station 11 is easily accessible by public transportation.
 We encourage volunteers and race participants to take public transportation for a greener Chicago, and ease race day congestion.
 Please visit transitchicago.com for CTA train (“L”) or bus service and metrarail.com for Metra train service and to view re-route notices.

-We realize that the opportunity and experience of volunteering for an event can have a positive impact on children and young adults of all ages; however, due to the unpredictable and physical nature of many of the event roles and areas, we require all volunteers to be 16 years of age or older on the day they are volunteering.
-We also do not permit children and young adults, under the age of 16, to accompany registered volunteers who meet the age requirement.
+We realize that the opportunity and experience of volunteering for an event can have a positive impact on children and young adults of all ages; however, for safety reasons we require all volunteers to be 16 years of age or older on the day they volunteer.
+Please note that we do not permit children and young adults under the age of 16 to accompany registered volunteers who meet the age requirement.
 A Parent or Legal Guardian must complete registration for minors, volunteers under the age of 18.

 Each volunteer will receive a Chicago Marathon credential and jacket to be worn during their volunteer shift.
 Please dress casually and wear comfortable shoes.
 We recommend that you avoid bringing valuables and larger items (bags, backpacks, etc.).